What Is A Private Investigator?

 Resourceful: An investigator needs to be a solver, coming up with solutions where there seem to be none.

-Further personal skills a private investigator should possess are:
+Further personal qualities a private investigator should possess are:

 - Excellent communication in both spoken and written form